spayne/tensor_flow_voice_recognition_for_vr/readme.md

 ## Motivation / Project Purpose
-I'm interested in tensorflow and learning applications I'd like a fast response speech recognition for the Math Boxer game
+Use tensor flow to create a fast response speech recognition for the Math Boxer game

 ## Other documents related to this status
 A dataflow diagram of the model building scripts/process: